ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 ## [From _Edgefield advertiser._](https://chroniclingamerica.loc.gov/lccn/sn84026897/1858-04-07/ed-1/seq-1)

 #### 1858-04-07 &middot; Edgefield, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+WIIY LAES Sumwim RE.m Nnwsei.mr.s.-It
+is a great nistake in feinale education to keep a
 younma lady&#x27;s time and attention devoted to only
 he fishionable literature of the day. if you
 would quai~lify&#x27; her for conversation, you imumst